-We had approximately \$2 billion of outstanding indebtedness at December 31, 2023.
-In addition, we have a senior unsecured revolving credit facility (the "2021 Revolving Facility") that permits borrowings of up to \$500 million.
+We had approximately \$2 billion of outstanding indebtedness at December 31, 2024.
+In addition, we have a senior unsecured revolving credit facility (the "Revolving Facility") that permits borrowings of up to \$750 million.
 A portion of our cash flows from operations is dedicated to servicing our indebtedness and will not be available for other purposes, including our operations, capital expenditures, payment of dividends, share repurchases or future business opportunities or other strategic investments.

-At December 31, 2023, our borrowings included a variable rate term loan facility (the "2021 Term Facility", and together with the 2021 Revolving Facility, the "2021 Credit Facilities").
-The 2021 Credit Facilities had a combined outstanding variable rate balance of \$225.0 million at December 31, 2023, which exposes us to variable interest rate risk.
-Applicable variable interest rates have increased throughout 2023, resulting in increased Interest expense.
-We are also exposed to the risk of continued rising interest rates to the extent we fund our short or long-term financing needs with variable-rate borrowings under the 2021 Revolving Facility.
-If variable base rates under the 2021 Credit Facilities continue to increase in the future, our Interest expense could increase as well.
-For more details about our interest rate exposure under the 2021 Credit Facilities, please see Part II.
+At December 31, 2024, our borrowings included a variable rate term loan facility (the "Term Facility", and together with the Revolving Facility, the "Credit Facilities").
+The Credit Facilities had a combined outstanding variable rate balance of \$212.5 million at December 31, 2024, which exposes us to variable interest rate risk.
+We are also exposed to the risk of continued rising interest rates to the extent we fund our short or long-term financing needs with variable-rate borrowings under the Revolving Facility.
+If variable base rates under the Credit Facilities continue to increase in the future, our Interest expense could increase as well.
+For more details about our interest rate exposure under the Credit Facilities, please see Part II.
 Item 7A.